 Southeast Louisiana Clean Fuel Partnership

 The Southeast Louisiana Clean Fuel Partnership works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.

 - Designated: March 26, 2008

 - Area: 4,505 sq. mi.

-- Boundary: Parishes (counties): Jefferson, Orleans (includes the City of New Orleans), Plaquemines, St. Bernard, St. Charles, St. John the Baptist, St. Tammany, Tangipahoa
+- Local/Regional Service Area: Parishes (counties): Jefferson, Orleans (including the City of New Orleans), Plaquemines, St. Bernard, St. Charles, St. John the Baptist, St. Tammany, Tangipahoa